yagossc/scrapy_poc/README.md

 ## Expected output:

-The main output artifact is the file `~/inter_spider/output.csv` containing the game results for the teams listed in the input file `list` (already provided in the repository).
+The main output artifact is the file `~/inter_spider/output.csv` containing the game results for the teams listed in the input file `~/inter_spider/list` (already provided in the repository).

 The output file format is:
 > Team_name_1,Score,Team_name_2,Score